-Between the first half of the current season of "Billions" and the second, which resumes this weekend, actually billionaires have just been doing the most.
-Elon Musk and Jeff Bezos engaged in a manhood measurement contest.
+Between the first half of the current season of "Billions" and the second, which resumes this weekend, actual billionaires have just been doing the most.
+Elon Musk and Jeff Bezos engaged in a manhood measurement contest in space.
 Back on the ground they treated their assembly line workers terribly.

 Bill Gates and Melinda French Gates' divorce became final last week, with French Gates walking away from the 27-year marriage with a net worth of at least $6.2 billion, according to Forbes.
 But the process leaves her ex-husband's philanthropic reputation heavily concussed, thanks to details about a troubling relationship with human trafficker and serial rapist Jeffrey Epstein, multiple inappropriate overtures towards employees, and at least one confirmed extramarital affair.

 None of these men care about how the world feels about them unless these new dents in their charisma also impact their bottom line, which is unlikely.
 And yet, if what we know about the hyper-wealthy from "Billions" has any veracity the individuals who spilled the juicy details to the New York Times and other outlets will somehow silently pay through the nose for their betrayal.

 The New York City of "Billions" exists in a reality almost entirely separate from our own.
 That means coronavirus is mentioned at some point but at least in the two newest episodes, doesn't make an appearance in any meaningful way.